nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/Programming_Workflow.md

             -> Finish adding all the lsps and plugin -> FIX THE CLIPBOARD PROBLEM
-            -> MAYBE LEARN TO USE GIT ON NVIM AS WELL ?? (optional)
+            -> MAYBE LEARN TO USE GIT ON NVIM AS WELL ?? (optional) -> TRY TO USE THE PLUGINS THAT MR.TJ USE:
+                -> https://www.youtube.com/watch?v=39eF0ucBrUU (the beginning of this video is kinda cool)

         TMUX:
             -> Make it look pretty